cmoineau/cmoineau.github.io/README.md

 # cmoineau.github.io
-Creation of my peronnal web site.
+A repository for my web site.

-Reminder : command to launch the jekyll server :
+Reminder : command to launch the jekyll server on Linux :

 ```bash
 jekyll serve --host=localhost --trace